FabricMC/fabric-docs/develop/items/custom-shields.md

 <<< @/reference/latest/src/client/java/com/example/docs/ExampleModClient.java#shield_layer

 Then, we'll create a special renderer for the item.
-This one is based off of the vanilla shield renderer, with changes made to allow it to take in custom sprites from the client item.
+This one is based off of the vanilla [`ShieldSpecialRenderer`](https://mcsrc.dev/1/26.2/net/minecraft/client/renderer/special/ShieldSpecialRenderer), with changes made to allow it to take in custom sprites from the client item.
 We'll provide those sprites to the renderer in the next section.
 The renderer is complicated, so we'll break it down.

 ### Constructor {#constructor}

+The constructor of the renderer accepts four parameters:

+- A `SpriteGetter` interface that can provide sprites from `Identifier`s.
-The constructor of the renderer is simple - it accepts a `SpriteGetter` that will retrieve we'll be using, and the model we'll be using, in this case a `ShieldModel`.
-A `SpriteGetter` is an interface that will provide sprites from `Identifier`s.
-The constructor stores the `SpriteGetter` and `ShieldModel` as fields.
+- The model we'll be using, in this case a `ShieldModel`.
+- The base white texture (provided in the client item), provided as a `SpriteId`.
+- The texture used when no dye or banner patterns are present, provided as a `SpriteId`.

+The constructor stores all four parameters as fields so that we can use them later on.

 <<< @/reference/latest/src/client/java/com/example/docs/item/shield/GuiditeShieldSpecialRenderer.java#renderer